pharrisee/niflheim/README.md

 ## init

-the `niflheim init` command will initialise a `niflheim.env` file in the root of your current users folder.
+The `niflheim init` command will initialise a `niflheim.env` file in the root of your current users folder.
 Take a read of it, and edit it to suit your environment.

 ```
 VALHEIM_SERVER_FOLDER=/home/username/valheim-server